 You have to understand that each time you open

-the door, you have lost possibly 20 minutes of smoke/heat time.
-It is best
+the door, you have lost possibly 20 minutes of smoke/heat time and drop the

-to test the larger pieces with a meat thermometer as you near the final time.
+to test the larger pieces with a cable probe meat thermometer as you near the final time.
 I

 larger meat.
 I have found that with all the time involved and the desire